Skip to content

 About the Author: Brad Sobolewski, MD, MEd

-Brad Sobolewski, MD, MEd is a Professor of Pediatric Emergency Medicine and an Associate Director for the Pediatric Residency Training Program at Cincinnati Children's Hospital Medical Center.
+Brad Sobolewski, MD, MEd is a Professor of Pediatric Emergency Medicine and the Associate Director of Physician and Team-Based Education at Cincinnati Children's Hospital Medical Center.
 He is on Twitter/X @PEMTweets, on Instagram @BradSobolewski, authors the Pediatric Emergency Medicine site PEMBlog and is the host and creator of PEM Currents: The Pediatric Emergency Medicine Podcast.
 All views are strictly my own and not official medical advice.

 Related Posts